 Add to your CV by learning about issues such as housing, benefits, debt, employment or family relationships and social policy.

-We will probably be able to fit your volunteering around your study commitments.
+We will probably be able to fit your volunteering around your study or work commitments.
 If you need to take a break for exams or coursework, that’s no problem.
 We might even be able to find you alternative Citizens Advice locations, if you need to be out of our area.